STmihan/SIME/libs/SDL2/docs/README-gdk.md

 At this point, you should be able to build and run your game from the Visual Studio Debugger.
 If you get any linker errors, make sure you double-check that you referenced all the required libs.

-If you are testing Xbox Live functionality, it's likely you will need to change to the Sandbox for your title.
+If you are testing Xbox Live functionality, it's likely you will need to change to the Application for your title.
 To do this:

 1. Run "Desktop VS 2022 Gaming Command Prompt" from the Start Menu
 2. Switch the sandbox name with: